Kienzle Uhren: Present

-In 1997, Kienzle was taken over by the Highway Holdings Group.
+In 1997, Kienzle was taken over by the Hong Kong based Highway Holdings Group.
 But only five years later in 2002, Kienzle returned to Germany with the establishment of Kienzle AG.
 The company employs over 450 workers in its new factory.
 Since that time, the headquarters is located in Hamburg.
 The company purchased worldwide brand and distribution rights and began with the development and fabrication of three new watch collections in different price segments.

 In 2008, Kienzle moved into the current headquarters, a merchant's house in Hamburg-Harvestehude.

 In the future Kienzle, plans to extend to a medium-sized lifestyle brand.
 Kienzle Optik is the first expansion segment to be launched on the market.
 However, watches and clocks will remain the core area of the brand.

 Sponsoring

 Kienzle regularly sponsors different projects, but increasingly focuses on sport.
 In 1992, Katja Seizinger was supported in the Olympic Games.

 Kienzle sponsored the SG Flensburg-Handewitt.
 From the 2009/2010 season, Kienzle is an official partner of the Hamburg sports club and will support the Bundesliga-watch in the arena.

 Kienzle supports the Hamburg Leuchtfeuer Hospiz which is under the patronage of former Hamburg mayor Ole von Beust.